-Figure 3 panel (a) shows that the histogram of log-transformed sales for adopters is shifted to the right, indicating that adopters generally have higher sales than non-adopters.
+Figure 4 panel (a) shows that the histogram of log-transformed sales for adopters is shifted to the right, indicating that adopters generally have higher sales than non-adopters.
 Panel (b) depicts the distribution of logged TFP in 2010 for the two groups of firms.
-To calculate TFP, we first obtain value-added by subtracting the cost of goods sold from sales.
-We then regress the logged value-added on capital and labor, using the residuals as the logged revenue TFP.
+To calculate TFP, we first obtain value-added by subtracting the cost of goods sold from sales (saleq - cogsq).
+We then regress the logged value-added on fixed capital (ppentq) and number of employees (emp), using the Solow residuals as the logged revenue TFP.
 Panel (b) reveals a similar pattern: adopters have higher TFP values, suggesting that more productive firms are more likely to post AI pricing vacancies.
 Panel (c) plots the distribution of logged firm age in 2010.
 Firm age is calculated as the difference between the current date and the date of incorporation obtained from Datastream.
 We observe that adopters tend to be older on average compared to non-adopters, though the difference is less pronounced than the size and TFP distributions.